Daq-e Bohlul

-Daq-e Bohlul (دق بهلول, also Romanized as Daq-e Bohlūl) is a village in Khangiran Rural District, in the Central District of Sarakhs County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 466, in 98 families.
+Daq-e Bohlul (دق بهلول) (Note: Also romanized as Daq-e Bohlūl) is a village in Khangiran Rural District of the Central District in Sarakhs County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 466 in 98 households.
+The following census in 2011 counted 130 people in 34 households.
+The 2016 census measured the population of the village as 486 people in 122 households.